 Scott M. Palmer, MD, MHS, Director

-Scott M. Palmer, MD, MHS, leads a successful program of clinical, basic and translational research in transplantation and advanced lung diseases.
+Scott M. Palmer leads a successful program of clinical, basic and translational research in transplantation and advanced lung diseases.
 He currently directs the respiratory research program at the DCRI and serves as Vice Chair for Research in the Department of Medicine.

 His scientific accomplishments include the first human studies to demonstrate the importance of innate immunity in transplant rejection and completion of a prospective multicenter study that improved CMV prevention after lung transplantation.